Simplify Data Handling with BigQuery IFNULL and NULLIF

-With Google’s Enterprise Data Warehouse Solution, BigQuery, Google makes it easy to access tons of data with analysis, optimized results, and better performance and availability.
-Google BigQuery is a Serverless Database.
-There is no infrastructure to administer.
+With BigQuery, Google makes it easy to access tons of data with analysis, optimized results, and better performance and availability.
+It is a serverless database, and there is no infrastructure to administer it.
 Therefore, there is no need for a Database Administrator.

 Using basic SQL like BigQuery IFNULL() and BigQuery NULLIF() Functions, your company can focus on data analysis to find important insights.
 In this article, you will get a glance at Google BigQuery and BigQuery’s Conditional Expressions and Functions like BigQuery IF(), BigQuery IFNULL(), and BigQuery NULLIF() functions.